denyslazarenko/denyslazarenko.github.io/_posts/2024-01-14-rag_pipeline.md

 <br>

 #### Metrics
+While there are numerous useful metrics, it's impractical to focus on all of them simultaneously.
+The table below presents these metrics, which can be further categorized based on evaluation speed: 'slow' (taking approximately 5-10 seconds due to an additional call to the LLM for calculation) and 'fast'.
+This categorization aids in understanding the time efficiency of each metric during evaluation.
 <div style="display: flex; justify-content: center; padding-top: 20px; padding-bottom: 20px;">
     <img src="{{ site.baseurl }}/images/LLMOps/retrival2.png" style="width: 35%; height: 35%;"/>
     <img src="{{ site.baseurl }}/images/LLMOps/retrival.png" style="width: 45%; height: 45%;"/>